yourbasic/api/README.md

 abuse and improvements along the way.

-Take a look at [VertexSet][VertexSet], a data structure that keeps track of a group of vertices in a graph package.
+Take a look at [VertexSet][VertexSet], a data structure that keeps track of a group of vertices in a graph.
 There are three mathematical abstractions here:

 - the vertices themselves are identified by **integers**,